varnish/Varnish-Book/varnish_book.rst

       In order to avoid any confusion with this argument think of it as a "store-but-do-no-serve-from-cache-without-revalidation" instruction.
    - ``max-age``: Specifies the period in seconds during which the cache is considered fresh.
    - ``s-maxage``: Like ``max-age`` but it applies only to public caches.
-   - ``must-revalidate``: Indicates that a stale cache item can not be serviced without revalidation with the origin server first.
+   - ``must-revalidate``: Indicates that a stale cache item can not be served without revalidation with the origin server first.

    Example of a ``Cache-Control`` header::